-(ii) the EIM Entity Scheduling Coordinator must submit to the CAISO manual dispatch instructions for resources in the EIM Entity Balancing Authority Area deployed in response to the reserve sharing event, pursuant to the reserve sharing group’s criteria.
+(ii) the EIM Entity Scheduling Coordinator must submit to the CAISO EIM Manual Dispatch instructions for resources in the EIM Entity Balancing Authority Area deployed in response to the reserve sharing event, pursuant to the reserve sharing group’s criteria.

 (B) Offsets.
-Until 1:00 a.m. seven days following the reserve sharing event, the EIM Entity may offset the load schedules created by the reserve sharing event by entering resource to load schedules, reflecting generation resources actually utilized to assist in the event.
+Until 1:00 a.m. seven days following the reserve sharing event, the EIM Entity may offset the Load schedules created by the reserve sharing event by entering resource to Load schedules, reflecting generation resources actually utilized to assist in the event.

 (q) Variable Energy Resource Production Forecast.
-The CAISO shall treat variable energy resources in accordance with Section 34.
+The CAISO shall treat Variable Energy Resources in accordance with Section 34.

 29.35 Market Validation And Price Correction.
-Market validation and price correction for the EIM shall be governed by Section 35, except that references to the Real-Time Market shall be deemed references to the EIM.
+Market validation and price correction for the EIM shall be governed by Section 35, except that the CAISO may correct Real-Time Market prices within 10 Business Days in the EIM Area for a period not to exceed 90 days after the EIM Entity Implementation Date.

 29.36 [Not Used]